How to Get Rid of Ants with Cedarcide: 3 Simple Steps

 Here's How to Do It:

-For extra ant prevention, spread Cedar Granules throughout your yard, especially along your home’s foundation and the areas with the most ant traffic.
+After applying Outdoor Bug Control, spread Cedarcide Insect-Repelling Cedar Granules throughout your yard, especially along your home’s foundation and the areas with the most ant traffic.

 2. TREAT YOUR HOME

-The next time you reach for a can of bug spray to kill ants inside your home, take a moment to consider the possible consequences.
+The next time you reach for a can of bug spray to kill ants inside, take a moment to consider the possible consequences.
 Traditional indoor bug sprays can fill your home with toxic chemicals, resulting in serious health complications for your family and pets—but not Cedarcide.

-Family-safe Cedarcide All-Purpose Bug Spray is a non-toxic insecticide for use indoors, as well as directly on people and pets.
-Whenever you spot ants inside—like in your cabinets, on flooring, or countertops—simply spray them with Cedarcide All-Purpose Bug Spray
+Family-safe Cedarcide Original is a non-toxic insecticide for use indoors as well as directly on people and pets.
+Whenever you spot ants inside—like in your cabinets, on flooring, or countertops—simply spray them with Cedarcide Original to quickly wipe them out.

-To prevent them from coming back, spray high ant traffic areas weekly with Cedarcide All-Purpose Bug Spray.
+To prevent them from coming back, spray high ant traffic areas weekly with Cedarcide Original.
 If you can figure out how they’re getting into your home, we strongly suggest spraying those entry points weekly, too.